Sem-the-dev/priv_project/README.md

 --> Uses xml output too

---> Remove react-responive-carousel as it has bugs 🐛
+--> Uninstall react-responive-carousel, as it has bugs 🐛